Edgar Kaplan Blue Ribbon Pairs: Winners

-No Blue Ribbon Pairs champion has successfully defended its title.
+No Blue Ribbon Pairs champion has successfully defended their title.
 Jeff Meckstroth and Eric Rodwell have won three times as a pair; two other pairs have won twice: Steve Robinson–Kit Woolsey and Marty Bergen–Larry N. Cohen.
 Bob Hamman won four times with four partners over thirty years from 1964 to 1993; Cohen (twice), Rodwell (once) and Woolsey (once) won additional titles with other partners.
 They and Meckstroth are the only players with three or more wins.
+Joe Grue has also won 3 times, each time with a different partner.

 Kathie and Mike Cappelletti were runners-up in 1973 and 1977.
 A married couple last won the predecessor Fall National Open Pairs in 1945, Jane and Lewis M. Jaeger (the first married couple who became Life Masters).

 Two women, Daniela von Arnim and Sabine Auken were runners-up in 2005—the last time there was one woman in the winning pair, Jenny Ryman and Gavin Wolpert (who later married).
 Two women won the predecessor Open Pairs in 1948, Helen Sobel and Margaret Wagar—also the last time any pair defended its title.